When sending a message, you may see a red box at the top of the screen with a message warning of:

 Of course, you can still send a message to any of the endpoints with a green, solid circle.
 (Those are the ones that are online and configured!)

-If the offending endpoint isn't being used at all anymore, you can always make it "Inactive" to remove it from service.
+If the offending endpoint just isn't being used at all anymore, you can always make it "Inactive" to remove it from the service list.